 Welcome to the Albion Bolton Historical Society website.
 The Society is dedicated to preserving, researching, documenting and telling the history of the old Township of Albion and specifically the village of Bolton.

-Your 2025 membership is due in February and will remain at $10 per year and guests at $5 per visit.
+Please note that your 2025 membership was due in February and will remain at $10 per year and guests attending this meeting are asked to pay $5.

 Questions: Contact Nathan Hiller at nhillerphoto@bell.net or 905-584-2801.